srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 ### Exercise 3: Create a Message Route to Azure Blob Storage

-The architecture of our vibration monitoring system requires data be sent to two destinations: a storage location for archiving data, and a location for more emmediate analysis.
+The architecture of our vibration monitoring system requires data be sent to two destinations: a storage location for archiving data, and a location for more immediate analysis.
 Azure IoT provides a great method of directing data to the right service, through *message routing*.

 In our scenario, we need to create two routes:

-* the first route will be to storage for achiving data
+* the first route will be to storage for archiving data
 * the second route will to an Event Hub for anomaly detection

 Since message routes are best built and tested one at a time, this exercise will focus on the storage route.
 We'll call this route the "logging" route, and it involves digging a few levels deep into the creation of Azure resources.
 All the features required to build this route are available in the Azure portal.